 5 Bedale St, London SE1 9AL

-Nothing sucks more than opting for a pricy bottle of wine and then finding it tastes like vinegar; it’s a bit like thinking you’ve found the perfect fella before getting 3 dates in and finding he’s the type to send you unsolicited pictures of his kn*b.
+Nothing sucks more than opting for a pricy bottle of wine and then finding it tastes like vinegar; it’s a bit like thinking you’ve found your perfect someone before getting 3 dates in and finding out they're the type that thinks the curfew is a good idea.
 No thanks!
 Luckily commitment isn’t the name of the game at Vagabond Wine; they have an awesome collection of Enomatic wine machines, which host up to 100 wines of every variety in each bar, all of which you can check out in 25ml samples before you decide to go official with one.

 Multiple locations, check 'em out here

 BarChick is always happy to embrace the au naturel, so when she’s in Brixton and searching for a tipple or two, Naughty Piglets is an easy choice.
 Natural wines are the name of the game in this family-run restaurant.
 The food here is great, but we’d recommend heading down into their exposed brick wall basement and setting up camp at one of the barrel-cum-tables and ordering a bottle of something fresh and extremely potable.